abhinav4848/Obsidian-Medicine/laxatives.md

 First line in pregnancy.
 ## Emollient stool softeners
-Docusate
+Sodium Docusate
-Decrease the surface tension of faecal mass and increase intestinal fluid in the stool, lubricating it, thus making it easier to pass
+Decrease the surface tension of faecal mass and increase intestinal fluid in the stool, lubricating it, thus making it easier to pass.
+It's only approved for bowel obstruction.

 ## Osmotic laxatives
 Lactulose, Macrogols (cosmocol, movicol, laxido), and Magnesium sulphate/hydroxide.